 - Program for Academic and Student Success (PASS)

 Counselors use a brief counseling approach with the following characteristics and goals:

 - If long-term therapy and/or medication is recommended, students will be referred to their community mental health provider.

 - Counseling is solution and relationally focused and referrals to off and on campus counseling will be provided as needed.

 - Sessions focus on specific issues that affect academic functioning.

 - Individual counseling is an active process, with both the student and counselor participating.

-The Counseling Center provides walk-in, crisis intervention, and emergency services for students who feel they need to be seen immediately.
+The Counseling Center provides immediate screening appointments, crisis intervention, and emergency services for students who feel they need to be seen immediately.

 Psycho-Educational group sessions may run from 60 to 90 minutes, and may be held on a weekly basis for up to ten weeks.
 Group sessions are free, confidential, and open to all Lehman College students.
 The groups are supportive and educational workshops that focus on the following four areas:

 - Development of new social skills and behaviors